fybrik/mover/README.md

 ### Running images

-The BatchTransfer spec has to be adapted that the image and imagePullPolicy are changed.
+The BatchTransfer spec has to be adapted changing the image and imagePullPolicy.
 The image pull policy has to be `IfNotPresent` as no image should be pulled but the already available image in the local minikube docker should be used.